tomcl/issie/README.md

 Issie installs and runs without making system changes - all of its code is inside the directory you download.
 You can delete this and replace it by a later version of Issie.
 Each design sheet is stored in a similarly named file under the porject directory.
 The subdirectory `backup` there contains a large numbers of backup snapshots for design recovery.
 These are not needed for Issie operation so you can delete them - or even the whole `backup` directory, if you wish.

+Issie binaries will not run (in some cases) from a networked file location (found on many cluster machines).
+If you have this problem navigate to the top-level directory containing the Issie binaries in a command window and type `issie.exe --no-sandbox`.
+See https://github.com/tomcl/issie/issues/125 for details.

 ## Getting Started as Developer

 If you want to get started as a developer, follow these steps.